 - Mental Health Counseling

 - Public Administration (MPA), Public Service Management

-Yes, non-matriculant students are allowed to register for courses concurrently from different divisions but cannot exceed the maximum number of credits allowed by each division.
+Yes, non-matriculant students are allowed to register for courses concurrently from different divisions as long as there are no departmental restrictions; however, credits cannot exceed the maximum number of credits allowed by each division.

 Students are allowed to register for both undergraduate and graduate non-matriculated courses for the same semester.
 Applicants only need to file a graduate non-matriculant application and register for courses in both areas under the graduate status.